hashkat/hashkat/docs/keywords.md

 From these weights, two thirds of the population will be from USA and one third from Canada.

 ####preference_class_weights
-**(type: n/a)** After declaring preference classes which describe how retweets pass from entity to entity, you must set the weights for each preference class in the region section.
+**(type: n/a)** After declaring preference classes which describe how retweets pass from agent to agent, you must set the weights for each preference class in the region section.
 For more information on preference classes, click here: preference classes.
 Let’s say you have defined preference classes ‘Pref1’ and ‘Pref2’.
 The correct syntax for setting the weighting of these preference classes is as follows:

 regions: